sharma402575-svg/Scanner/README.md

 ## What's on the page (top to bottom)

-1. **Overall Market Signal + Live Alerts** — a compact Buy/Sell/Neutral
-   card side by side with a flash panel of any stocks currently showing a breakout, breakdown, day-high/low touch, or 52-week high/low proximity.
-2. **Most bullish / bearish** — whole-market stocks ranked by R Factor.
+1. **Most bullish / bearish** — whole-market stocks ranked by R Factor.
+2. **200 EMA crossovers** — stocks that just crossed above (bullish) or below (bearish) their 200-day EMA, a widely-watched long-term trend signal.
+Two separate lists.
 3. **Momentum** — fastest movers (rate-of-change + volume surge).
 4. **Gainers & losers** — today's biggest % movers.
 5. **Volume surge alerts** — unusual volume right now.
 6. **Day high / day low** — stocks at (or within 0.3% of) today's high/low.
 7. **52-week high / low** — stocks within 3% of their 52-week high/low.
-8. **Range breakout / breakdown** — stocks closing outside their prior N-day trading range (N is adjustable in the sidebar, default 20 days).
+8. **Range breakout / breakdown** — stocks closing outside their prior N-day trading range (N adjustable in the sidebar, default 20 days).
-9. **Sector overview** — average R Factor per sector, expandable to every stock in that sector (the expander title shows e.g. "BANK — 12/12 stocks" so you can see if any were dropped due to a data fetch issue).
+9. **Sector overview** — average R Factor per sector, expandable to every stock in that sector.

-Every section shows a **Trade Signal** (Strong Buy / Buy / Hold / Sell / Strong Sell) per stock, and all percentage/numeric values are shown to 2 decimal places.
+Every table shows a **Trade Signal** (Strong Buy / Buy / Hold / Sell / Strong Sell) per stock, 2 decimal places throughout, and is rendered in a **fixed, pre-sorted order that cannot be re-sorted by clicking a column header** — most gainers/highest R Factor/etc. always stay on top exactly as computed.

+## Settings persist

+Every sidebar setting (lookback, thresholds, auto-refresh, etc.) is saved into the page's URL as you change it.
+Reloading the browser, or sharing the URL with someone else, keeps those exact settings — you don't need to redo them each time.

 ## R Factor